-Devon Aire Elementary School serves 972 students from the surrounding neighborhoods, including standard curriculum students(14.7%) English for Speakers of Other Language (ESOL) students,(31%) students who qualify for free/reduced lunch, and (17%)Students with Disabilities (SWD), and Gifted students.
+Devon Aire K-8 Center serves 1084 students from the surrounding neighborhoods, including standard curriculum students(15.8%) English for Speakers of Other Language (ESOL) students,(34.2%) students who qualify for free/reduced lunch, and (20.2%)Students with Disabilities (SWD), and Gifted students.
 Special accommodations and fulfill the needs of SWD students through the adjustment of curriculum as indicated by their Individual Education Plan.
 An Individual Educational Plan/Educational Plan is developed for each student.
 Each student has to meet requirements that are established by the State Department of Education.
 For our ESOL students, special accommodations and fulfillment of needs are met through instruction using ESOL resource materials that support the ESOL curriculum.
-Additionally, our community business partners and school clubs/organizations provide resources depending on individual student need.
+The student body is comprised of 19% White Non-Hipsanic, 6% Black Non-Hispanic, 67% Hispanic, and 7% Asian/Indian Multiracial.
+Additionally, our community business partners and school clubs/organizations provide resources depending on individual student needs.

-The staff of the school is comprised of 64 full-time and 33 part-time employees.
-There are 48 classroom teachers with 22 holding Masters Degrees, 4 Specialists Degrees, and 1 Doctoral Degree.
-Forty percent of the teachers are classified as White Non-Hispanic, 21% as Black Non-Hispanic, and 38% as Hispanic.
+The staff of the school is comprised of 72 full-time and 40 part-time employees.
+There are 54 classroom teachers with 27 holding Masters Degrees, 4 Specialists Degrees, and 1 Doctoral Degree.
+Forty percent of the teachers are classified as White Non-Hispanic, 15% as Black Non-Hispanic, and 48% as Hispanic.
 All instructional staff are in-field certified and all paraprofessionals are "highly qualified".
+Additionally, 4 teachers are Nationaly Board Certified.